Crimes (Substituted Section 59) Amendment Act 2007: Legal context

 (d) performing the normal daily tasks that are incidental to good care and parenting.

 (2) Nothing in subsection (1) or in any rule of common law justifies the use of force for the purpose of correction.

 (3) Subsection (2) prevails over subsection (1).

 (4) To avoid doubt, it is affirmed that the Police have the discretion not to prosecute complaints against a parent of a child or person in the place of a parent of a child in relation to an offence involving the use of force against a child, where the offence is considered to be so inconsequential that there is no public interest in proceeding with a prosecution.

-A consequential amendment was also made to Section 139A of the Education Act 1989 by removing the exemption of parents (who are not school staff) administering corporal punishment to their children at school.